Speech-Interaction-Technology-Aalto-U/itsp/Evaluation/Other_performance_measures.md

         multiplication).

 -   O(n log n) - The "log n" term is added when O(n<sup>2</sup>)
-    algorithms are performed with Divide and Conquer techniques to increase their efficiency.
+    algorithms are performed with divide-and-conquer techniques to increase their efficiency.
     -   Fast Fourier Transform.